History of Aix-les-Bains: The French Revolution

 By the late 18th century, revolutionary ideas had circulated among segments of the bourgeoisie, artisans, and working classes in Aix-les-Bains, influenced by Savoyards residing in Paris and the writings of Genevan philosophers Voltaire and Jean-Jacques Rousseau.
 On the night of September 21–22, 1792, French troops under General Montesquiou crossed the border, launching a surprise invasion of the Duchy of Savoy.
 This action prompted the Savoyard army, King Victor-Amédée III, and numerous civil servants and clergy to seek refuge in Piedmont.
 In late October, the Allobroges Assembly convened in Chambéry Cathedral, proclaiming the end of absolutist rule, the abolition of corvées and the gabelle (salt tax), the dissolution of the militia, and the establishment of the Mont-Blanc department, encompassing the six Savoyard provinces.
 As a result, the residents of Aix-les-Bains became French citizens for the next 23 years.

 The initial response to the French troops in Aix-les-Bains was generally positive, following the Duke of Savoy's departure.
 However, subsequent measures—including widespread conscription, the exodus of nobility and clergy to Piedmont, and the Revolution’s anticlerical policies—led to growing discontent among the Savoyard population, culminating in local uprisings.
 Aix-les-Bains remained under French control until the collapse of the Napoleonic Empire in 1815, after which the House of Savoy regained possession of the region.
-During this period, Anne-Marie Claudine Bédat, Baroness Brunet de Saint-Jean-d’Arves through her marriage to Noël Brunet, owned the Château d’Aix-les-Bains, now the town hall.
+During this period, Anne-Marie Claudine Bédat, Baroness Brunet de Saint-Jean-d’Arves through her marriage to Noël Brunet, owned the Château d’Aix-les-Bains, now the Hôtel de Ville (town hall).
 She sold the property to the Marquis de Seyssel in 1821.